delrosario-nina/PukiMO/README.md

-# PokeDSL
-[!PokeMO]
-**Creator**
+[PukiMO]
+CREATORS
 Del Rosario, Nina Claudia E.
 Hernia, Christian Joseph G.

-**Language Overview**
+LANGUAGE OVERVIEW
 PUKIMO Safari Zone Edition is a dynamically typed, Pokémon-themed domain-specific language (DSL) designed to simulate a Safari Zone adventure.
 Players explore the safari zone, encounter wild Pokémon, throw Safari Balls, and manage a temporary Safari team.
 Unlike the traditional Pokémon experience, this DSL emphasizes exploration, random encounters, and chance-based catching mechanics, creating a narrative, adventure-like experience.

 Main Characteristics:
     1. Simple object-oriented style with lightweight syntax.
     2. Built-in types for SafariZone, Team, and Pokemon.
     3. Declarative DSL-style commands (explore, throwBall, filter) for expressing game-like behavior.
     4. Support for attributes like nature, behavior, friendliness, and shiny.
     5. Human-readable syntax with comments (:>) for clarity and fun.

-**Keywords**
+KEYWORDS
   - if: Introduces a conditional block.
 Executes code if a condition is true.
   - else: Defines the alternative branch of an if statement.
   - explore: Special loop construct for iterating over Safari Zone turns or balls.
   - run: Exits the current loop or exploration early.
   - define: Declares a user-defined function.
   - print: Outputs text or data to the console.
   - throwBall: Attempts to catch a Pokémon inside an encounter.
   - true: Boolean literal representing truth.
   - false: Boolean literal representing falsehood.
   - SafariZone: Built-in type for managing Safari Zone state (balls, turns, Pokémon).
   - Team: Built-in type for managing the player’s caught Pokémon.
   - Pokemon: Built-in type representing individual Pokémon entities.

 1. Built-in Properties & Methods
    These are predefined attributes and functions available on core objects (SafariZone, Team, Pokemon).
 They are not reserved words, but form part of the standard library.